-A person with the condition rarely shows expressive facial gestures and/or animation in facial expression or change in voice.
+A person with the condition rarely shows expressive facial gestures and/or animation in facial expression, or change in voice.
 A person with flat affect has nearly no emotional expression, or no expression at all.

 Out of necessity, and using my intuition, I have taught myself to read people’s facial expressions and social cues.
-Through my blog I think about my emotions and write them down, rather than show or talk about my emotions, face to face.
+Through my blog, I think about my emotions and write them down, rather than show or talk about my emotions face to face.

 I can’t believe how much work I’ve had to do on myself, just to function ‘in my own normal’ despite my neurological difficulties, and the fact that at the age of 56, I am still learning about myself.